grafana/k6-docs/docs/sources/v0.48.x/javascript-api/k6-html/selection/selection-next.md

 ---
 title: 'Selection.next([selector])'
-excerpt: 'Get the immediately following sibling of each element in the set of matched elements Mimics jquery.next.'
+description: 'Get the immediately following sibling of each element in the set of matched elements Mimics jquery.next.'
 ---